Towards annotation-efficient segmentation via image-to-image translation: Conclusion

 \section{Conclusion}

 We propose a semi-supervised segmentation method that makes use of image-to-image translation in order to leverage unsegmented training data with cases presenting the object (P) of interest and cases in which it is absent (A).
-We argue that this objective is a good unsupervised surrogate for segmentation because it should similarly rely on disentangling of object variations from other variations.
-Indeed, we validate our method on both synthetic cluttered MNIST segmentation tasks and brain tumour segmentation in MR images, where we achieve significant improvement over supervised segmentation and a semi-supervised baseline.
+We argue that this objective is similar to segmentation because they both require disentangling the target object from the background.
+Indeed, we validate our method on brain tumor segmentation in MR images, liver tumor segmentation in CT images, as well as synthetic segmentation tasks, where we achieve significant improvements over supervised and semi-supervised baselines.